 Note this doesn’t keep the noise and water out, only takes care of draughts and insects.
 I used this for our study since the windows there are not exposed to rain and we don’t have problems with noise there.

-Seals out dirt, draft, moisture and, if I’m not mistaken, noise.
+Seals out dirt, draft, moisture and noise.
 Initially I planned to use this in the bedroom, which is exposed to rain and moisture.
 It is also the one that you hear a lot of noise through.
 However one pack only covers one window and it’s not that cheap.
 It’s also a bit thick so I had difficulty closing the windows.
 So I decided to look for an alternative for the 2 other windows in the bedroom.
 I found this…

 I have one door that has especially wide gaps and the balcony door, which I think lets in the most dust.
 For these two I used this.

 It wasn’t easy and there was much sweating involved.
 You can’t use the same thing for all doors and windows because sometimes it just wont close.
 I had to redo several times and it could be frustrating.
 I’m not yet done with the following: